-The SQL Server Connection Failure alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away.
+While monitoring the SQL Server connection the SQL Server Connection Failure alarm will clear automatically for an error that is due to the service being down or network problems and the error condition goes away.

 Check the SQL Server address and account authentication details have been entered correctly

 Use the Spotlight Cloud Diagnostic Server Application to run these checks.
 Find out more how to Manage SQL Server Connections using the Spotlight Cloud Diagnostic Server Application.

 Check the address is a valid server name, server instance name or IP address.

 For a Microsoft Cluster Server (MSCS) use the virtual name of the cluster.

 If the SQL Server instance is hosted on a Windows Server and UDP port 1434 is closed then the port number must be included in the SQL Server address.

 The connection will fail if the account permissions are insufficient to allow Spotlight Cloud to collect the data it needs.

 When Use Diagnostic Server credentials is selected then the Windows Server account running the Spotlight Cloud Diagnostic Server (as a Windows service) is used to connect to the SQL Server instance.
 Ensure this account is trusted by the SQL Server instance.

 When filling in the User and Password fields, ensure the database user has sufficient account permissions to retrieve performance data from the SQL Server instance and host by WMI.
 Typically the account will be a member of the sysadmin server role.
 It could be a SQL Server login (such as ‘sa’).
 Alternatively an account can be configured with the necessary privileges as documented by Grant account permissions.